 Around the same time, Lise’s sister Eveline had been experiencing intermittent chest pain.
 On Lise’s urging, Eveline saw her doctor and was soon told she would require urgent cardiac bypass surgery.

 On the day Lise was admitted for her procedure, her two daughters noticed their aunt Eveline’s name on the surgical board.
 Was it truly her?
 During the pre-op visit, the surgeon confirmed the back-to-back procedures were indeed the two sisters and reassured Lise that Eveline would be ok.
 The sisters got through their recovery successfully, encouraging each other along the way.
-Lisa was able to rehab at home using her elliptical machine and an exercise bike.
+Lise was able to rehab at home using her elliptical machine and an exercise bike.

 Now 61 years old, Lise became a grandmother.
 Her grandbaby is a pure joy, she says.
 Lise exercises regularly with moderate intensity.
 That allows her to cycle each year to raise money for kids’ cancer.
 In 2021, she exceeded her previous yearly distances, covering 454 km.
 In 2022, she celebrated her fifth cycle challenge, her way of paying it forward.